Understanding the Field Structure

 Fields span departments and even disciplines.
 It’s possible for a student in the field of economics to include faculty on his or special committee from industrial and labor relations, civil and environmental engineering, and sociology, along with the more traditional economics and management.

 For example, the graduate field of economics includes faculty from:

 - policy analysis and management (College of Human Ecology)

 - applied economics and management (College of Agriculture & Life Sciences)

 - industrial and labor relations (School of Industrial and Labor Relations)

 - civil and environmental engineering (College of Engineering)

 - sociology (College of Arts & Sciences)

 - economics (College of Arts & Sciences)

 Some professional degrees are administered directly by the fields.
-For example, the Master of Architecture I is administered by the College of Art, Architecture, and Planning.
+For example, the Master of Architecture is administered by the College of Architecture, Art, and Planning.